Choosing the right transactional email service can make or break your user experience.

 The best transactional email services

-Here’s a look at the best transactional email services out there.
+Here’s a look at the best transactional email providers out there.
 Some are both transactional and marketing platforms, while others focus solely on delivering transactional emails quickly and reliably.

 1. Brevo